-Though Dust 2 is the most popular Counter-Strike: Global Offensive map in the game’shistory, Mirage has nearly been able to keep up with it among players and fans alike.
+gh Dust 2 is the most popular Counter-Strike: Global Offensive map in the game’s history, Mirage has nearly been able to keep up with it among pro and casual players alike.

-Because of that, anyone who queues for a load of defusal maps has a pretty darn good chance of winding up landing on Mirage.
+Because of that, anyone who queues for every defusal map has a pretty darn good chance of winding up on Mirage.
 That means that it’s always a good idea to brush up on the map’s proper callouts.

 Mirage is one of the most straightforward maps in CSGO.
 It has large bombsite areas with relatively few props or tight choke points that the T side is forced to break through in order to penetrate the CT defense.
 Offsetting that is the middle area of the map, which gives the T side a path towards both sites.

 The CT side has the opportunity to defend both sites and mid from afar.
 On the A side are long sight lines that give CTs the choice of either sniping incoming enemies from afar or getting up in their face in short-range combat.
 On the B side are a pair of narrow hallways that terrorists will need to push through.

 Because of the relatively limited number of props, players mostly just need to familiarize themselves with locations on the map.
 Most of these are standardized names that can be found on other CSGO maps including catwalk, apartments, and connector.
 Many of the unique areas are fairly straightforward for callouts as well, with pillars and market having those names for obvious reasons.